sassbreak/sassbreak.github.io/_posts/2015-02-08-watch-your-sass.md

 This tells Sass *"watch the scss directory for changes, then update the style sheet inside the css directory."*

-If the `--watch` command succeeds, you should a notification like this in the command line output: `Sass is watching for changes.
+If the `--watch` command succeeds, you should see a notification like this in the command line output: `Sass is watching for changes.
 Press Ctrl-C to stop.`

 You also may see something like: